 Emma’s enthusiasm for Albania is as great as her love for her adopted home of Montenegro!
 For eight years now she’s helped guests discover this amazing country, tracking down all the best spots to put together the ultimate foodie adventure.

 Transfer from Podgorica airport to the Albanian border where you meet your guide and driver.
 Drink and snack on the way to Theth, via a stunning mountain pass that is driveable only a few months a year (and one section is for 4x4s only!).
 Overnight at Villa Gjecaj, dinner with a local family.

 Day 2 – Cultural tour of Theth

-After an early breakfast we will have plenty of time to explore the area.
-Cooking lessons with a local family, a short 1.5 hour hike to the beautiful Theth Blue Eye, visiting the famous “lock-in” tower – these are just some of the options in this remote and staggeringly picturesque location!
+After an early breakfast, we will have plenty of time to explore the area.
+Cooking lessons with a local family, a short 1.5-hour hike to the beautiful Theth Blue Eye, and visiting the famous “lock-in” tower – these are just some of the options in this remote and staggeringly picturesque location!
 Overnight and dinner at Villa Gjecaj.

 Day 3 – Transfer to Lezhe County and Mrizi i Zanave

 We’ll wake up early for breakfast and then begin the drive back south to the small village of Fishte in nearby Lezhe province to visit the famous foodie’s delight of Mrizi i Zanave, an outstanding organic restaurant, where we will eat dinner (yum!).
 Local delicacies of 100% organic provenance are married to lovely local wines and served with an artistic flourish that really has to be experienced to be believed!
 We overnight in the restaurant’s simple rooms, which come in all sizes and are located just behind the dining area in a separate building.